 Mitigated risk, meaningful returns: Structured products’ time has come

-Investec’s structured products team expects this highly-effective investment tool to continue to grow in importance
+Investec’s structured products team expects this effective investment tool to continue to grow in importance

 It was famed French novelist Victor Hugo who said that nothing is more powerful than an idea whose time has come, and as an investment tool, structured products certainly fit that description.